-One of DOE's primary strategic goals is “to protect our national and economic security by promoting a diverse supply and delivery of reliable, affordable, and environmentally sound energy.”
-DOE's National Energy Technology Laboratory (NETL) contributes to this strategic goal through cutting-edge research and development focused on efficient energy use and clean energy production from our nation's domestic fossil fuel resources.
+One of the U.S. Department of Energy's (DOE) three strategic goals contained in the DOE's 2014-2018 Strategic Plan is to advance foundational science, innovate energy technologies, and inform data driven policies that enhance US economic growth and job creation, energy security, and environmental quality.
+DOE's National Energy Technology Laboratory contributes to this strategic goal through cutting-edge research and development focused on efficient energy use and clean energy production from our nation's domestic fossil fuels resources.
 Advanced technologies provide policymakers with expanded options for meeting vital national energy, environmental, and security needs.

 NETL onsite research and development collaborates with industrial and academic partners to solve problems that would otherwise become barriers to commercializing power systems, fuels, and environmental and waste management technologies.
 To achieve these goals, NETL offers a variety of R&D partnership options for academic and private-sector organizations.